sst/sst/www/docs/packages/node.md

 Each handler has a specific purpose but they share a couple of things in common:

-1. Provide proper typesafety
+1. Provide proper typesafety.
 2. They also initialize SST's context system to power our [`Hooks`](#hooks).

 #### `GraphQLHandler`

-The `GraphQLHandler` provides a lambda optimized GraphQL server that minimizes cold starts.
+A Lambda optimized GraphQL server that minimizes cold starts.
 It has a similar API to other alternatives like Apollo server so should be simple to switch.

 ```js
 import { GraphQLHandler } from "@serverless-stack/node/graphql";